apigee-labs/rapier/README.md

     /todos/{id}

 The provision of
-hyperlinks in the resources themselves reduces the need for query URLs compared with an API that lacks hyperlinks, but there are still situations where query URLs are important.
+links in the resources themselves reduces the need for query URLs compared with an API that lacks links, but there are still situations where query URLs are important.
 The meaning of the first URL is "the resource that is referenced by the `todos` property of the resource at `/`".
 In other words, we are starting at `/` and following the `todos` relationship declared in the data model, but without having to retrieve the resource at `/`.
 The second URI template indicates that we can form a query URL by appending the value of the `id` property of an `Item` on to the end